What Are Phytates And How Do I Avoid Them?

-Phytates are a natural, acidic chemical compounds in the bran of grains that some experts say bind to calcium, magnesium, copper, iron and zinc, making those nutrients less bioavailable and potentially leading to deficiencies.
+Phytates are natural, acidic chemical compounds in the bran of grains that some experts say bind to calcium, magnesium, copper, iron, and zinc, making those nutrients less bioavailable and potentially leading to deficiencies.

 The way it works in grains is that soaking and sprouting activate enzymes and microorganisms, which break down starches, tannins, and proteins including gluten.
-This is why many people who are gluten intolerant do well with soaked/sprouted grain.
+This is why many people who are gluten intolerant do well with soaked or sprouted grain.

-Modern culture has largely abandoned this practice.
+Modern culture has largely abandoned this practice of soaking grain.
 However, I do not believe (as Fallon did writing her book many years ago) that unsoaked grains pose a great risk to our health, and I also believe much evidence exists that unsoaked grains have also been widely used by healthy populations.

 In fact, the phytate issue, while worth discussing here, is by no means settled science.
 Authors Reddy and Sathe published a book in 2001 called Food Phytates that surveys the growing body of research on phytates.
 They claim that phytates are free-radical scavenging antioxidants that may reduce blood glucose as well as risk for high cholesterol and cardiovascular disease, kidney stones, and some forms of cancer.